"Very strong and deeply felt" Paula Harper art critic & contributing writer Art In America 2011

 In Israel war affects every family regardless of socio-economic or political status.
 Military and civilian life intersept and dramatically impact each other.
 BenAmots grew up attuned to the challenges relating to the effects of war on civilian society.

-In 2007 when the artist learned of the high suicide and violent crime rate among returning U.S. veterans from the wars in Iraq and Afghanistan, she was deeply moved and compelled to respond.
+In 2007 when the artist learned of the high suicide and violent crime rate among returning U.S. veteran from the wars in Iraq and Afghanistan, she was deeply moved and compelled to respond.

 At first she drew.
 Then she painted.